kevinsullivan/cs2120f24/Cs2120f24/Lectures/02_prop_logic/informal/concepts.md

 # Concepts in and through Propositional Logic

+Under construction and incomplete.
+Better to look at notes.md

 - propositional logic: an expression language
 - formalize syntax as a type, Expr, with four expression constructors:
   - "lit" expression from Boolean